-The Internet, whether accessed from a computer, mobile phone or other device, has become embedded within modern family life.
+The Internet, whether accessed from a computer, mobile phone or other devices, has become embedded within modern family life.
 It is used to buy and sell goods, online banking, find information and socialising.
-It can also have a darker side with cybercrime, inappropriate material and illegal activity taking place online effecting both adults and children.
+It can also have a darker side with cybercrime, inappropriate material and illegal activity taking place online affecting both adults and children.
 Online Safety is concerned with the safeguarding of young people in the “digital” world and ensuring they feel safe when accessing new technology.

 CEOP is the UK’s lead law enforcement agency for protecting children from sexual abuse.
 If someone has acted inappropriately online towards your child, you or another young person you know, report it to CEOP.

 Internet Matters is an independent, not-for-profit organisation to help parents keep their children safe online.

 This article looks at privacy settings and how they can help your child to manage the content they share and who they connect with.